Brewer219/osticket-prereqs/README.md

 Create an Azure Virtual Machine with the following settings.
 1. Create an Resource Group: Log into Azure and create a new resource group.
-2. Then Create an Virtual Network: Set up a virtual network with default IPv4.
-3. Create a Virtual Machine with inputting in the Fields:
+2. Create a Virtual Machine with inputting in the Fields:
 - Give Name: osticket-vm
 - Operating System: Windows 11 Pro
 - Size: 4vCPUs, 32GB Ram